 Commercial risks: who is covering any insurance?
 If you are covering any commercial risks, then the worker is an employee, but if the commercial risks are covered by the individual, then they are a contractor.

 Independence: is the worker operating independently of your business?
 If not, then they are an employee.

 Labour hire or on-hire arrangements

 There is also the possibility of obtaining your worker through a labour-hire (or on-hire) firm.
-These labour-hire firms can be called a variety of names, including recruitment services, group training organisations and companies who have registered for an On-Hire Licence in certain states.
+These labour-hire firms can be called a variety of names, including recruitment services, group training organisations and companies that have registered for an On-Hire Licence in certain states.
 On an international level, it includes companies who hold a Labour On-Hire Agreement with the Department of Home Affairs which allows them to sponsor a skilled international worker on a Temporary Skill Shortage (TSS) subclass 482 visa on behalf of the company.

-If you have obtained your worker through a labour-hire (or on-hire) firm and pay that firm for the work undertaken in your business, then your business has a contract with the labour-hire firm and they are responsible for the PAYG withholding, super and FBT obligations.
+If you have obtained your worker through a labour-hire (or on-hire) firm and pay that firm for the work undertaken in your business, then your business has a contract with the labour-hire firm and they are responsible for the PAYG withholding, super and tax obligations.

 An on-hire company is an easy way to control the multi-layered government compliance and legalities that are required when running contractors.